Research and Nature Conservation Internship in Brazil

 • Benefit from the expert mentorship of a mangrove specialist and biologist

-• Make a positive impact on the local community, environment and youth.
+• Make a positive impact on the local community, environment, and youth

 • Immerse yourself in the unique, rich, Afro-Brazilian, Bahian culture